-The Bogong Copper-Gold Project is located within the highly-endowed Lachlan Fold Belt of New South Wales.
 The project is located 60km south east of DevEx’s nearby Junee Project, further strengthening the Company’s newly diversified focus and regional holding.

 DevEx has identified significant near surface, broad copper intercepts following a technical review of historical drilling data at the Bogong Project.
 These drilling results have not been followed up with further drilling or modern-day geophysics.